Tornado6464/trip-packing-calculator/README.md

 Calculate what you need to pack for your upcoming trip.

 # Releases
-Here you can download the final .exe files.
+This tabcontains all the final .exe files.
 These version numbers line up with the tags and milestones.